vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Introduction

-\item By unifying event and data management through a common framework, vMODB features I/O, cache, data, and task processing optimizations that would otherwise be jeopardized.
-Notably, vMODB contains a purpose-built multi-version database that is aware of the event scheduling order and does not expose in-progress transactions' writes to users.
-This enables consistent querying of the states of VMSes as well as querying events representing a consistent snapshot of the application state ($\S$~\ref{sec:implementation}).
+\item By unifying event and data management and leveraging the VMS abstraction, \name\ optimizes the entire system stack across I/O, caching, data processing, and task execution.
+Notably, \name\ contains a purpose-built multi-version database that is inherently aware of the event scheduling order via the VMS abstraction.
+As a result, it can mask in-progress writes and support consistent queries over VMS states and events, providing a coherent snapshot of the application state at any point in time ($\S$~\ref{sec:implementation}).